anshap1719/god_mode/README.md

-# god_mode
+# trust_me_its_safe

-A rust macro to replace your `unsafe` blocks with a more friendlier name in order to not look as bad.
+A rust macro to replace your `unsafe` blocks with a more friendlier (and sarcastic) name in order to not look as bad.

 ### Usage Examples